Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 — Chris Rock (@chrisrock) November 10, 2016

-Whether Chris Rock is serious or not, if even The Apprentice host – Donald Trump – can become U.S. President, why can’t Rock?
-The comedian is very popular in the U.S., and audiences love him.
-In fact, the comedian has already won the presidency once: if you can count Chris Rock’s film 2003 comedy Head of State.
+Whether Chris Rock is serious or not, if even The Apprentice host, Donald Trump, can become president, why can’t Rock?
+The comedian is very popular in the U.S. and audiences love him.
+In fact, the comedian has already won the presidency once if you can count Chris Rock’s 2003 comedy, Head of State.

 Where was Chris Rock when America needed him most.
 He beat an egotistical white man for president in 2003, he should have done it again. pic.twitter.com/M3vU9SVgCA